divaprotocol/oracles/docs/Tellor.md

 ## Contract addresses and subgraphs

-Relevant contract addresses and subgraph urls are summarized below, grouped by network:
+Relevant contract addresses and subgraphs are summarized below, grouped by network:

 | Name                       |                                                                             |
 | :------------------------- | :-------------------------------------------------------------------------- |